Model Theory of R-trees: Unbounded R -trees

 As noted in the Introduction, we have chosen to treat \emph{bounded} pointed $\R$-trees in this paper, because many of the model-theoretic ideas and tools we need from continuous first order logic are only documented for bounded metric structures in the literature.

-However, it would certainly be a natural research topic to study the model theory of unbounded (\textit{i.e.}, not necessarily bounded) pointed $\R$-trees.
+However, it would certainly be a natural research topic to study the model theory of unbounded ({ie}, not necessarily bounded) pointed $\R$-trees.
 The most immediately available setting for doing this would be to consider a pointed $\R$-tree $(M,p)$ as a many-sorted metric structure in which each sort is one of the (closed) bounded balls of $(M,p)$ (centered at $p$), and the union of the family of distinguished balls is all of $M$.
 Everything done in this paper can easily be carried over to that setting.
 The disadvantages of doing so are the technical awkwardness of the many-sorted framework and the need for imposing an arbitrary family of radii for the bounded balls into which the full tree is stratified.

 It is certainly more mathematically natural to consider pointed $\R$-trees on their own, without imposing a many-sorted stratification.
 There are suitable logics for doing model theory with such unbounded structures.
-For example, a version of continuous first order logic for unbounded metric structures is described in \cite{BY}.
-Also, a logic based on \emph{positive bounded formulas} and an associated concept of \emph{approximate satisfaction} is presented in Section 6 of \cite{DI}.
+For example, a version of continuous first order logic for unbounded metric structures is described in Ben Yaacov \cite{BY}.
+Also, a logic based on \emph{positive bounded formulas} and an associated concept of \emph{approximate satisfaction} is presented in Section 6 of Due\~{n}ez and Iovino \cite{DI}.
 However, for neither of these approaches are the ideas and tools of model theory developed as we need them in this paper.